jrock2004/dotfiles/README.md

 # Setup VSCode

-I do use Visual Studio code from time to time.
+I do use [Visual Studio Code](https://code.visualstudio.com) from time to time.
 I think mostly for git merge conflicts.
 I have a [gist setup of the dependencies and settings that I use](https://gist.github.com/jrock2004/34c134d3a4a8bfb84336fd5d52472237).

 # Mac Specific Setup

 There are some things that you will want to set up that are specific for apps that are only on Mac.

 ## iTerm2

+On Mac my go to terminal is [iTerm2](https://iterm2.com/)

 ``` yml
 General: